tliron/turandot/QUICKSTART.md

 ------------

 ### Tools
+An Azure VM with the tools listed below using the command script/pj_azure_vm.sh

 Download the binary release of [Turandot](https://github.com/tliron/turandot/releases).
 Specifically you'll need the `turandot` CLI utility (it's a self-contained executable).